Online Bachelor of Arts in Physics

 * Indicates a required field

-What’s the difference between a BA and BS in physics?
+The differences between a BA and BS in physics

-In this online physics degree, you’ll study a wide range of topics, including programming in the Python programming language, the fundamentals of procedural and object-oriented programming in Python, differential equations, linear equations, vectors and matrices.
-Courses include:
+In this online degree program, you’ll explore a wide range of topics related to physics, including programming in the Python programming language, both procedural and object-oriented approaches, as well as key concepts in differential equations, linear equations, vectors and matrices.

-What can you do with a BA in physics?
+What you can do with this physics BA

 Elementary Teacher